 How To Budget For Christmas

-I know it’s a bit late this week to budget for Christmas, but you will get the drift of my ideas soon enough.
+I know it’s a bit late this year to try and budget for Christmas, but you will get the drift of my ideas as you continue reading.

-The first one has to be planned for way before December.
-I know, but we have to start somewhere.
-If you have budgeted a certain amount of money for Christmas, you rock.
-I always remember what I spent last year and I never increase the amount.
-I will not use credit cards because I will not go into debt to satisfy a want or need for anyone.
-If using a budget is a new concept for you and your family, let’s cover a good approach here.
-I suggest you grab a piece of paper and start with your net income (after taxes) and list it at the top.
+If using a budget is a new concept for you and your family, let’s cover a good approach that really works.
+I suggest you grab a piece of paper and start with listing your net income (after taxes) and put it at the top.
 Then, list your rent, house payment, utilities, car payments, car expenses, groceries, donations, and any other expenses you have during most months.
 Without any other changes, this is a simple budget, money in and money out.
-Hope you’ve thought to set aside some money for savings or for unexpected things like home repairs, they can be real “budget busters.”
+I hope you’ve thought to set aside some money for savings or for unexpected things like home repairs, they can be real “budget busters.”

-Sorry for the rant, but come on people, the second choice is to get rid of the things we may want but don’t have to have, like cell phones, cable, soft drinks, another shirt or blouse, or eating out.
+Sorry for the rant, but come on people, the second choice is to get rid of the things we may want but don’t have to have to survive, like cell phones, cable, soft drinks, another shirt or blouse, and so on.
 There is always a way to cut expenses or add income to your household without expecting others to take care of you.

 I remember one year when Mark and I had very little money and we wrote letters to family members as gifts.
-Our little family shared love notes with each other and to Grandma and Grandpa.
-I get teary eyes still remembering my dad cry as he opened his letters from each of us.
+Our little family shared love notes with each other and with Grandma and Grandpa.
+I get teary eyes still remembering my dad’s face as he opened his letters from each of us.
 My mom was blubbering just as I was.
 Gifts can be free, I promise.

-Now back to the budget, figure out how much excess you have or you can earn that can help stretch your monthly income.
+Now back to the budget.
+Figure out how much excess you have or you can earn that can help stretch your monthly cash flow.
 It just may be a second job.
 That’s life, people, it’s called work.
 Now, you can figure out how much you can save monthly for your Christmas budget, if there is anything left to spend.

 P.S.
 If you get a raise at your job, put it in a savings account, learn to live on less.
 You can do it, I promise.
-Please do not count on that yearly raise or bonus, it may not happen.
+Please don’t count on that yearly raise or bonus, it may not happen.
 If it does, put it in the bank.
-It’s called save money and live on less.
+It’s called saving money and living on less.

 Christmas Bank Savings Account